gamrot/godley/README.md

 ## #   theta <dbl>, G_d <dbl>, W <dbl>
 ```

-When everything is done, you can plot the outcome using the `plot_simulation()` function.
-You can define which variables or expressions you want.
-Let's plot Income, Government spending and Taxes.
+### Visualizations 🎨

+The **godley** package provides customized visualization capabilities to enhance the analysis of simulation outcomes.

+Users can leverage the `plot_simulation()` function to create plots, by specifying the time range with `from` and `to`, along with a list of `expressions`.
+These expressions can include variable names or calculations derived from them, such as `G_s/Y`.
+In the example below, the plot displays the expressions for Income, Government Spending, and Taxes.

 ``` r
 plot_simulation(